CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 ## Overview

-This lab guide will walk you through enabling Helm in a cluster that has RBAC enabled so you can deploy Helm Chart applications.
-If your cluster does not leverage RBAC you can skip to step Helm is known as the 'package manager for Kubernetes'.
-A very popular way to deploy applications to Kubernetes clusters.
+This lab guide will cover installing Helm and configuring it for use in your PKS environment.
+This lab will cover use in a cluster that has RBAC enabled or not.
+If your environment does not leverage RBAC you can skip to step 4.1.

+Helm is known as the 'package manager for Kubernetes'.
+A very popular way to build, share and deploy software designed to run in Kubernetes.

 ## Instructions
 To complete this lab, you must have completed the `DeployFirstCluster-DC1610` and ensure you have your kubectl config context set to your cluster.